SanchoBlaze/blazeislebot/README.md

 - **Advanced Twitch stream notifications** with real-time monitoring
 - **Advanced loyalty/XP system** with scaled leveling and multi-level progression
 - **💰 Comprehensive economy system** with wallet/bank, daily rewards, work, transfers, and shop
+- **🌾 Advanced farming system** with crop variants, watering cans, fertilisers, growth acceleration, and farm size upgrades (3x3 to 6x6)
+- **Mythic rarity support**: Mythic items (🌈, magenta) are now available in the shop and inventory, with full support in all rarity tables and admin commands.
+- **Crop variants**: Crops like peppers, tomatoes, and carrots have multiple variants (e.g., red/yellow/green), tracked in the database with a `variant` field and displayed with the correct emoji and name in inventory, harvest, and sell commands.
+- **Watering cans**: All types (wood, copper, silver, gold, diamond, mythic) are available, each with increasing rarity and growth acceleration effect.
+Only the best can in your inventory is used for crop growth.
+- **Fertilisers**: Six types of fertilisers (basic, premium, organic, magical, legendary, mythic) that increase crop yield with rarity-based success rates.
+Higher rarity crops have lower success rates, making fertilisers more effective on common crops.
+- **Accurate staged growth system**: Crop growth times are now based on a staged system (e.g., common crops take 26 minutes, legendary 58 minutes, with each stage having a specific duration).
+- **/farm info command**: Shows detailed information about each plot, including what is planted, stage, and time left to fully grow.
+- **Farm size upgrades**: Purchase 4x4 (16 plots), 5x5 (25 plots), or 6x6 (36 plots) farm upgrades for increased production capacity.
+- **Sell confirmation**: When selling items (including via "Sell Quantity"), you now receive a confirmation message.
+- **Buy Quantity**: The shop now features a "Buy Quantity" modal for bulk purchases, similar to the sell quantity functionality.
+- **Command structure**: Farming commands are `/farm view` (interactive UI) and `/leaderboard farm` (top farmers).
+Removed references to `/farm plant` and `/farm harvest`.
+- **Documentation**: See `FARMING_README.md` and `ECONOMY_README.md` for full details on farming, inventory, and item mechanics.
+- **🎣 Advanced fishing system** with fishing rods (cooldown reduction) and bait (rarity boosts), mirroring the farming system design with permanent tools and consumable boosts.
+- **Fishing rods**: Six tiers (Basic to Mythic) that reduce fishing cooldown by 5% to 40%, allowing more frequent fishing sessions.
+- **Bait system**: Six types of bait (Basic to Mythic) that provide temporary rare fish boost multipliers (1.2x to 7.0x) with decreasing success rates for balance.
+- **Dynamic cooldown**: Fishing cooldown varies from 18-30 minutes based on your best fishing rod.
+- **Success rate mechanics**: Higher rarity bait has lower success rates (80% to 10%), creating strategic risk vs reward decisions.
+- **Consistent design**: Fishing system mirrors farming with permanent tools (rods/cans) and consumable boosts (bait/fertiliser).
 - **Engaging games**: Connect4, TicTacToe, RPS, RPSLS with XP rewards for winners
 - **Animal commands**: Cute pictures with small XP rewards (cat, dog, fox, bunny, duck)
 - **Social commands**: Hug and comfort other users for XP and community building